TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.15.md

 ---

-For I have given you an example, that ye also should do as I have done to you.
+For I have given you an example, that you also should do as I have done to you.